MichaelAquilina/flake8-spellcheck/README.rst

 Flake8 Plugin that spellchecks variables, functions, classes and other bits of your python code.

-You can create an allow-list for words that are specific to your project simply by adding them a ``.spellcheck-allowlist`` file in the root of your project directory.
+You can create an allowlist for words that are specific to your project simply by adding them a ``.spellcheck-allowlist`` file in the root of your project directory.
 Each word you add should be separated by a newline.

 Spelling is assumed to be in en_US.